Peligrietzer/feral_machines/posts/hello.md

 (Why does that line of Burroughs' (or of Kerouac's, as remembered by Burroughs?) feel so appropriate here?
 Why the "everyone", the "every fork"?
-And why am I writing of the disaffection with
-"social media" as if it's anything but an idiosyncratic itch -- as if I'm just giving voice to a Zeitgeist, or, at least, to some [20,000 people standing in a field](https://www.youtube.com/watch?v=DikWW4pOehk).
+And why am I writing about my disaffection with "social media" as if it's anything but an idiosyncratic itch -- as if I'm just giving voice to a Zeitgeist, or, at least, to some [20,000 people standing in a field](https://www.youtube.com/watch?v=DikWW4pOehk).